godaddy/react-validation-context/README.md

   - `@param {Validity} isValid` - The current validity of the component.
   - `@param {Validity} wasValid` - The previous validity of the component.

+The `name` identifier is also key to this library.
+It allows a collection of descendants to be validated by a parent component.
+Essentially, this library provides a way of tracking the validities of these various names.
+Note that this is **not** the same as tracking the validities of the components themselves, since a component's name may change as well!

 ## `Validates`

 The `Validates` component is used to wrap a component that can be validated, providing the logic for validation change handlers.